AAlexmc/Sales-Location/README.md

 I hope this helps! 😊

-##Visualization of the web page and analysis results
+## Visualization of the web page and analysis results

+When you run Sales-Location.py, it should redirect you to a page like this

 ![image](https://github.com/user-attachments/assets/6aef7942-48b8-4b11-a70d-e754d392d898)

-Results:
+The results should look like these

 ![image](https://github.com/user-attachments/assets/7b0519eb-1fef-4985-9bd6-5a699d6a2684)